Best Of15 min read

 Q: Is my financial data safe in these apps?

 All tools on this list use 256-bit AES encryption and read-only bank connections — they can see your data, they can't move money.
-That said, if you're extremely privacy-conscious, Quicken's local data storage option eliminates cloud exposure entirely.
+That said, if you're extremely privacy-conscious, Quicken's local data storage eliminates cloud exposure entirely.
 Always use unique passwords and enable 2FA on every financial account, full stop.

 Q: Should I pay off debt or invest first?